tesselslate/resetti/doc/common-issues.md

 [optimization document](https://github.com/woofdoggo/resetti/blob/main/doc/optimization.md)
 for information on how to reduce memory usage.

+### Flickering chunk borders

+If you have an AMD GPU, this is an issue with Mesa.
+I've [filed a bug report](https://gitlab.freedesktop.org/mesa/mesa/-/issues/8950).
+In the mean time, exporting `AMD_DEBUG=nonggc` to your instances should solve the problem.

 ### Instances stuck on dirt screen

 Sometimes, one or more of your instances may get stuck on the dirt screen while